 The Mazda3 small car outsold the Toyota HiLux utility to become the top-seller for the second year in a row.

-- * Holden and Ford drop to record lows as importers hit record highs
+- * Sales of locally-made Holdens and Fords drop to record lows

-Australians treated themselves to more than 1.1 million new cars in 2012, bucking retail trends with a 10 per cent surge, official figures due to be released tomorrow are expected to show.
+Australians treated themselves to more than 1,112,032 new cars in 2012, bucking retail trends with a 10.3 per cent surge to an all-time high, official VFACTS figures released today have confirmed.

-Toyota was the biggest-selling brand for the 10th year in a row, but its preliminary tally of 218,177 sales is still less than its all-time record of 238,983 set in 2008.
+There are now 67 brands on sale in Australia, with a market size of 1.1 million.
+In North America, 38 brands compete in a market of approximately 12 million sales.
+Toyota was the biggest-selling brand for the 10th year in a row, but its tally of 218,176 sales is still less than its all-time record of 238,983 set in 2008.

 Holden managed to hang on to second spot despite posting its lowest sales in 19 years.
 Holden delivered 114,665 cars in 2012, the first time it has fallen below the 1994 tally of 118,808 sales set in 1994.